-After diving we had an adventurous afternoon on shore.
+After diving, we had an adventurous afternoon onshore.
 For the first time in who knows long, we were eating at a table in a restaurant outside.
 It was so much fun being able to get mango smoothies with friends and sit and have conversations around a huge table with amazing views.
 After our picture-perfect lunch, the group split up to go shopping.
 We walked around and got snacks and clothes, but the best purchase of the day was Will’s new fishing pole.
-On the shore we also met some new friends.
-Some of the students from Ocean Star were on shore at the same time and we all met each other and got ice cream.
-Everyone came back to Vela with a treat, a fully belly, and a new friend.
+On the shore, we also met some new friends.
+Some of the students from Ocean Star were onshore at the same time, and we all met each other and got ice cream.
+Everyone came back to Vela with a treat, a full belly, and a new friend.
 It was all around an amazing afternoon.
 When we got back to the boat, Ethan, Anthony, and Andrea were finishing up dinner in the galley.
 We ate quickly as the sun was setting so that another group of night divers could get to the dive site right after.
 While the divers were gone, the other students were all studying together for our VHF Exam tomorrow in our Seamanship course.

 Photo 1: Serving up dinner